 receiver).

-Without a doubt, the new 3GX MSR will start being used in the 450 PLUS DFC BTF and perhaps even the RTF as older MR stock is used up so all you Spektrum or JR DSM2/X fliers, keep an eye open for that!
+Without a doubt, the new 3GX MSR will start being used in the 450 PLUS DFC RTF version as well once older MR stock is used up so all you Spektrum or JR DSM2/X fliers, keep an eye open for that!

 For

-the past 4 years I have been wholeheartedly recommending the Blade 400
+the past seven years I have been wholeheartedly recommending the Blade 400

 and 450 to beginners for all the reasons I stated in the reviews I did

-450 +.
-It's my new top pick in the pre-built/ready to fly or ready to bind 450 segment for beginners.
+450 + DFC offers very stiff competition.
+It's actually my new favorite in the pre-built/ready to fly or ready to bind 450 segment for beginners who want flybarless to start on and don't want to build their first CP heli from kit form.

 Competition is a wonderful thing and for those out there who for some reason thought I was being paid by Blade to promote their products, nothing could be further from the truth.
-I make my recommendations based on value, quality, overall performance, and after sales support, not brand.
-These little Trex 450 Plus DFC's tick all those boxes off very well indeed :)
+I make my recommendations based on value, quality, overall performance, after sales support, and resale value, not brand.
+These little Trex 450 Plus DFC's tick all those boxes off very well indeed :-)